openstack/kolla/doc/bifrost.rst

 create bifrost.yml
 ------------------
 By default kolla mostly use bifrosts default playbook values.
-Parameters passed to the bifrost install playbook can be overriden by creating a bifrost.yml file in the kolla custom config director or in a bifrost sub directory. e.g. /etc/kolla/config/bifrost/bifrost.yml
+Parameters passed to the bifrost install playbook can be overridden by creating a bifrost.yml file in the kolla custom config director or in a bifrost sub directory. e.g. /etc/kolla/config/bifrost/bifrost.yml